Michael-Subbarao/League-Of-Women-Voters-APP/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this project better, please fork the repo and create a pull request.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/FeatureName`)